conmaol/maglocunus/d/data_models.md

 ## Materialising a data model

-We have seen that data model is a set of generic statements describing an aspect of the world, and that we can express a data model informally in natural language.
+We have seen that a data model is a set of generic statements describing an aspect of the world, and that we can express a data model informally in natural language.
 We can then formalise the data model in a standard diagrammatic notation like class diagrams or entity-relationship diagrams, or perhaps in a more technical notation like first order logic or RDFS.

 However, if we want to implement a data model in an actual database management system like Oracle, MySQL, MongoDB or eXist-db, then we need to do more than just formalise it.
 We will need to `materialise` the data model into a form than can be implemented in our database management system of choice – converting our initial `conceptual` data model into the right kind of `physical` data model.

+Contents?

 ### Tabularisation for SQL